CDA70/DEND-CAPSTONE/readme.md

   * second the tables are created

 # 3. Gather the data, prepate the dataset, and load the data into the different dimensional and fact tables
+> as an example, I kept a few CSV in each folder to demonstrate the CSV and JSON structure

 This process goes in two parts:

 ## 3.1. dimensional tables